emilyhorsman/bikeblog/content/posts/thoughts-after-2000km-on-an-ebike/index.md

 I ended up buying a Kona Dew-E. The following factors went into it, in no particular order.

-1. I was able to buy a Kona through a local dealer — although Kona just switched to a direct-to-consumer model which I find condemnable.
+1. I could buy a Kona through a local dealer — although Kona just switched to a direct-to-consumer model which I find condemnable.
 1. I deliberately got an e-bike under 50 lbs so that I could carry it up and down stairs.
 These are hard to find — especially if you want to avoid carbon frames (as I think one should).
 1. Shimano or Bosch drivetrains only.
 This is because I can get their parts through reputable dealers (and in my case, I can get them through the bike shop I'm involved with) and both have a good reputation for reliability and safety.[^6] Both companies have been around a long time and are unlikely to land you in a [VanMoof situation](https://www.bikeradar.com/news/vanmoof-bankruptcy/).
 1. I wanted a mid-drive motor instead of a hub motor because I prefer how it feels to ride and it's less of an operation to take the wheel in and out.
 1. The Dew-E is mostly a regular bike that happens to have a motor on it.
 It's a Class 1 e-bike and the drivetrain is a typical mechanical drivetrain (other than the motor and crankset, of course) which could be swapped with anything (as I will be doing!).
-The majority of maintenance can be done without needing to touch the parts of the bike that make it an e-bike.
+Most maintenance can be done without needing to touch the parts of the bike that make it an e-bike.
 1. Shimano hydraulic brakes — they require less hand effort, allow me to do single-finger braking,[^5] require less maintenance, and the pads self-adjust as they wear.
-I wanted Shimano specifically because they use mineral oil instead of DOT fluid and they can be bled with readily available equipment with good documentation on their maintenance.
+I wanted Shimano specifically because they use mineral oil instead of DOT fluid and can be bled with readily available equipment with good documentation on their maintenance.
 1. No integrated headset/stem/bar situations that make it more difficult to swap contact points.
 The steerer is a standard threadless 9/8" diameter and the seatpost is a standard 27.2 mm.
 1. A kickstand and plenty of rack mounts.
 1. A rigid fork instead of a suspension fork.
 I find the suspension unnecessary for day-to-day riding with correct tire choice and it avoids their extra weight and maintenance.
 1. The battery is external, has a keyed lock, and it's easy to order replacement batteries through a brick-and-mortar bike shop.
 1. A minimal interface for controlling the motor.
-This one came with a small screen that mounts on the bar right beside the stem for reading my speed and current assist level.
-Then there's a small switch on the left side of my bars that lets me rotate between assist choices.
+This one came with a small screen on the bar beside the stem to read my speed and current assist level.
+Then a small switch on the left side of my bars lets me rotate through assist choices.

-[^5]: My understanding of the biomechanics here: if you grab a brake lever with your middle or ring fingers you will end up gripping the entire handlebar harder, because there's no independent muscles.
-If you grab a brake lever with just your index finger you can maintain the same grip on the handlebar because you have an independent muscle for your index finger.
+[^5]: My understanding of the biomechanics here: your index finger has an independent extensor muscle.
+That means you can grab a brake lever with just your index finger without your other fingers also gripping the entire handlebar harder.
+You physiologically cannot do this with your middle or ring fingers — grabbing your brake lever with these fingers will also grip what they're holding tighter.
+That means that single finger braking lets you keep a relaxed grip on the bar while braking.
-[^6]: n.b.: I have not done extensive research on this and it's mostly an inferred opinion.
+[^6]: n.b.: I have not researched this extensively, and it's mostly an inferred opinion.

 {{< image src="DSCF4723.jpg" alt="A blue e-bike in a parking space with a Burley trailer hitched to its back" >}}